AlejandroMar/CaribeSky/README.md

 With this template you get:
     Internationalization ready to use.
     Tailwind hooked with configuration example
-    icons and how to use them
+    Icons and how to use them
-    content schema examples to start working
+    Content schema examples to start working
-    etc...
+    Two pages examples in /EN and spanish
+    Components to help with the languages and layouts etc...

 ## 🧞 Commands